AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
    base_model = BasicNN(cls, loss_fn, optimizer, device)

-Afterward, we wrap the scikit-learn style model, ``base_model``, into an instance of ``ABLModel``.
-This class serves as a unified wrapper for all base models,  facilitating the learning part to train, test, and predict on sample-level data - such as equations in the MNIST Addition task.
+However, Base model built above are trained to make predictions on instance-level data (e.g., a single image), which is not suitable enough for our task.
+Therefore, we then wrap the ``base_model`` into an instance of ``ABLModel``.
+This class serves as a unified wrapper for base models, facilitating the learning part to train, test, and predict on sample-level data, (e.g., images that comprise the equation).

 .. code:: python